tsani/jerrington.me/posts/2023-04-02-generators-cps-streams-d17n.md

 }
 ```

-Next, we need operations to push and pop from the stack held in a `generator`.
+Next, we need operations to push to and pop from the stack held in a `generator`.

 ```c
 /**